What is brand differentiation?

 Company Spotlight: TOMS

 TOMS shoe company wins customers with a meaningful mixed differentiation strategy.
-They entice customers with quality shoes that their fans view as “better” than other slip-on shoes, while also appealing to buyers who place a chief value on ethics and company integrity.
+They entice customers with quality shoes that their fans view as “better” than other slip-on shoes while also appealing to buyers who value ethics and company integrity.

-TOMS’ “One for One” program promises that for every pair of shoes purchased, they donate a pair to a child in need.
+TOMS’ “One for One” program promises to donate a pair to a child in need for every pair of shoes purchased.

 This mixed differentiation of quality plus social cause is working.
 In 13 years of business, the company reports giving away nearly 100 million shoes.